New Faculty Startup

 Once a candidate has accepted a position, a copy of the signed offer letter will be attached to the Startup Request Form by the department that requested startup and emailed to each party that is committed to providing start-up.

-New faculty hires with startup provided by the Office of Research and Sponsored Programs will meet in our office to receive their speedkey.
+New faculty hires with startup provided by the Office of Research will meet in our office to receive their speedkey.
 Startup will be treated as an internal grant so the faculty member will have a dedicated speedkey and be will be able to track their funds.
 The faculty will learn how to monitor and manage their funds in the university accounting system.